Coarea Reduction, Sparse Transfer, and Geometric Recomposition for Synchronized Singular Forms: Local recomposition in fiber language

 \paragraph{Taxonomy of phases and transition of regimes.} The condition

 distinguishes, at the design level, two behaviors.
-If \(\Gamma\) remains uniformly bounded away from zero on the interval of level values under consideration, one recovers the local uniform regime.
-When \(\Gamma\) weakens or degenerates near one or several levels, the pushforward density may develop singularities compatible with the critical regime.
+If \(\Gamma\) remains uniformly separated from zero on the level interval under consideration, one recovers the local uniform regime.
+When \(\Gamma\) weakens or degenerates near one or more levels, the pushforward density may develop singularities compatible with the critical regime.